 Where do you live?
 How much sleep do you get?
 What did you have for lunch?
 What really “runs in the family?”
 What choices can we make when it comes to our health?
 And what has already been determined?
 The answers for a healthier future are inside us all.

-The Manitoba Tomorrow Project wants to hear from 10,000 Manitobans between the ages of 35 – 69 who have never had cancer (aside from non-melanoma skin cancer), asking these questions and more for answers.
-It is part of a larger population health study - The Canadian Partnership for Tomorrow Project.
+The MTP is the newest member in a very large Canada-wide initiative called the Canadian Partnership for Tomorrow’s Health (CanPath; hyperlink to Canpath.ca).
 Together, we will collect and connect this valuable data with researchers across the country and around the world to change the future of health research.

 Did you know that large population health studies are responsible for linking smoking to lung cancer?
 (British Doctors Study) Or that it was a population health study that connected obesity as a contributing factor to heart disease?
 (Framingham Heart Study) Large population health studies are the Disneyland of data for researchers.
 By gathering data from a large population segment over time we are able to start to determine patterns and connect seemingly small details for profound discoveries.
 The data we collect will have a significant impact on the research community and could be used for thousands of studies across many cancer and chronic disease disciplines for years to come.